 At around midnight she returned me to the casino parking lot, with no snakes caught or seen.

 * * *

 The next day it rained, and the thermometer dropped into the low 60s.
-I used the opportunity to visit a high-rise building in Davie, Florida, just west of Miami, that’s another python command center.
+I used the opportunity to visit a high-rise building in Davie, Florida, just northwest of Miami, that’s another python command center.
 First I talked to Melissa Miller, a quiet, gentle-mannered woman who is the interagency python management coordinator for Florida Fish and Wildlife.
 She has been working with Burmese pythons since before graduate school, and she wrote her PhD dissertation on parasitic wormlike crustaceans called pentastomes, which live in the pythons’ lungs.
 The

 pentastomes don’t seem to slow the pythons down, but they do appear to affect the health of native snakes who have picked them up.
 Miller keeps track of the python researchers and hunters that various agencies send into the Everglades and how much hunters get paid for hunting where.
 According to her data, it takes a hunter an average of 19 hours to find a python.

 In an office down the hall, I met Jennifer Ketterlin, an invasive species biologist with the National Park Service.
 She also is gentle, alert and soft-spoken, a manner maybe derived from watching animals in the wild.
 She described the challenges of working in the Everglades.
 In many places the marsh’s limestone bedrock rises into little tree-covered islands called hammocks.
 These are refuges where female pythons can hide their eggs and stay with them for two months until they hatch.
 The hammocks, of which there are thousands, can be miles from anywhere and are often accessible only by boat or helicopter.
 Sometimes the helicopters can’t land; they hover and the scientists jump off.
 In short, policing the entire Everglades for pythons will never be possible.